 |Rules & Safety Procedures|

 At the end of all PE lessons equipment should be replaced neatly and storerooms locked by the teacher.
-Pupils should return to the changing rooms and change quickly in readiness for the lesson changeover.
+Students should return to the changing rooms and change quickly in readiness for the lesson changeover.
 Showers are optional but advised for hygiene purposes.
-The changing rooms should be checked at the end of each lesson by PE staff and any pupil PE kit left behind moved to the lost property area.
+The changing rooms should be checked at the end of each lesson by PE staff and any student PE kit left behind moved to the lost property area.